 What are Allergies?
 Allergies, also known as allergic diseases, are a number of conditions caused by hypersensitivity of the immune system to something in the environment that usually causes little or no problem in most people.
 These diseases include hay fever, food allergies, atopic dermatitis, allergic asthma, and anaphylaxis.
 Symptoms may include red eyes, an itchy rash, runny nose, shortness of breath, or swelling.

 What are seasonal allergies?

 By following these suggestions you may increase your defense against seasonal allergies and become educated about allergy trigger prevention.
-As with any medical condition if you find you have tryed these remedies and have take allergy medications and are still suffering you should consult your health care provider who can help you find the treatment option that is best for you.
-ONce your doctor has given you a treatment outline it is best to follow the advice of your doctor.
+As with any medical condition if you find you have tried these remedies and have take allergy medications and are still suffering you should consult your healthcare provider who can help you find the treatment option that is best for you.
+Once your doctor has given you a treatment outline it is best to follow the advice of your doctor.

 If you have questions about seasonal allergies or would like to discuss it with your Dr. please call us at (904)513-3240